Easy Portobello Burgers

 Makes: As many as you’d like

-- Portabella caps, as many as needed (1 per serving)
+- Portobella caps, as many as needed (1 per serving)

-- Teriyaki Marinade or bottled teriyaki marinade (about 1 cup)
+- Teriyaki Marinade or bottled teriyaki marinade (as needed for marinating)

 To finish the burgers (use any that you’d like):